hearhellacopters/dffoo_gateway/README.md

 ![WSA](./imgs/wsa.png "Windows Subsystem for Android")

 If you're running Windows 11, one of the (formally) best integrated emulator you can get is [Windows Subsystem for Android](https://github.com/MustardChef/WSABuilds/releases).
 It has the feel of Waydroid for Linux but on Windows.
-Apps have thir own window and apk files are installed directly to your system as if they were Windows apps.
+Apps have their own window and apk files are installed directly to your system as if they were Windows apps.

-Unfortunately Windows has stop support for the system as of 2025 and taken down most methods of installation.
+Unfortunately, Windows has stop support for this system as of 2025 and taken down most methods of installation.
 But fortunately [MustardChef](https://github.com/MustardChef/WSABuilds) on github has maintained a working build.
 There are issues and it can break (and has) on any given Windows update.
 But if a fully integrated system is what you're looking for, this might be worth the headache.

 Go to [MustardChef release](https://github.com/MustardChef/WSABuilds/releases) for Windows 11 x64 builds (or ARM64 if you're running Windows installed on a Mac machine).
 Look for `NoGApps-RemovedAmazon` in the file title for a bare bones, no bloatware set up.
 Follow the install instructions.
 Then for the best preformance use these settings: